graphile/graphile-engine/packages/lds/README.md

 - Amazon RDS
 - (please send a PR adding more compatible providers)

 If you don't already have it, you can install it.
-On your Unix-based OS (assuming `pg_config` is in your path) you can add it in a few seconds with:
+On your Unix-based OS (assuming `pg_config` is in your path, and points to the correct PostgreSQL installation) you can add it in a few seconds with:

 ```bash
 git clone https://github.com/eulerto/wal2json.git